AdamCCross/power-outages/README.md

 ### Not Missing at Random Analysis

 Many of the columns in the dataset contain missing columns.
 One of these columns whose missingness could be interpreted as not missing at Random (NMAR) would be DEMAND.LOSS.MW.
 This column records the amount of peak demand lost during an outage event (in Megawatt), but in many observations it is actually the total demand lost reported.
-It is likely MNAR because the value in this column, including wiether it is missing, is likely dependent on data itself and where it came from.
+It is likely MNAR because the value in this column, including whether it is missing, is likely dependent on data itself and where it came from.
 This data could be beter explained and potionally identified as missing at random (MAR) through the included provision of which utility is reporting each outage in the dataset.

 ### Missingness Dependency